cmhume/eCommerce_Business_Trends/README.md

 ### Project Topic

-In this project, we will analyze past customer data from the online retailer, Olist Store.
+In this project, we will analyze past customer data from an online retailer to predict consumer behavior by geographic region.

 * Topic